bmorelli25/node-async-weather/README.md

 1. First ```fork``` and ```star``` the project.
 2. Run ```npm install``` to install all needed dependencies.
 3. Navigate to [OpenWeatherMap's ](http://openweathermap.org/) and get a free API key.
-r.
-Set your API Key.
+4. Set your API Key.
 There are two methods:

 	- Set an environment variable: ```API_KEY```